saketb-2703/nat-deduc-proof-checker/README.md

 #### 4. Usage
 1. Copy the folder `extensions/nat-deduc-ext` into the directory `/Users/<user_name>/.vscode/extensions/`.
 This will enable the plug-ins such as syntax-highlighting and automatic snippet-completions for VS-code.
-2. Create a python virtual environment.
+2. Create a python virtual environment and install sly package.
     1. Run `python3 venv -m <env_name>`
     2. Run `source <env_name>/bin/activate`
+    3. Run `pip3 install sly`
-3. Create your own proof-checking `.ndp` files.
+3. Create your own proof-checking `.ndp` files inside the `proofs/inputs/` directory.
 To start the proof-checker, Run `make file=<file_name>.ndp` .
+The outputs will be stored inside the `proofs/outputs/` dirctory under the name `<file_name>_verified.txt`.
 A `sample.ndp` file has been provided for your reference.
-Run `make file=sample.ndp` to see the result.
+Run `make file=sample.ndp` to see the result stored in `proofs/outputs/sample_verified.txt`.